6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 The word peculiar can mean unusual as well as strange, and it would appear Morgan meant the former.
 But arguably there was something strange about their relationship.
 There was an inequality built into their interactions, that extended to the gravity of their alliance.

-Morgan was dependent on Parker for access, translation, and direct knowledge of Iroquois culture.
+Morgan was dependent on Parker for access, translation, and direct knowledge of Iroquois life.
 Without Parker’s knowledge and assistance, Morgan could not have gained national recognition as an expert on the American Indian after 1850.
 Morgan’s expertise appropriated Parker’s expertise, but only Morgan’s had public visibility.
 The question emerges: Why didn’t Parker produce his own ethnography of the Seneca Iroquois?

 It wasn’t illiteracy.
 In fact, Parker kept a notebook of his ethnographic work, which included observations on Morgan and other whites who traveled with him.
 Parker composed a number of exceedingly humorous and well written letters that he mailed to Morgan, making sport of Morgan’s clumsy efforts to participate in reservation life (Deloria, 1998; Michaelson, 1996).
 One memorable letter, titled “Report of the Adventures of Lewis Henry Morgan” opened with a description of the inability of Morgan and his entourage to step into a Seneca canoe – an irony given that Morgan was posing as an expert in Seneca culture.
-Parker also recounted a long day and evening of speechmaking, which Morgan patiently sat through although he could not comprehend a word that was said due to his lack of knowledge of the Iroquois language (the letter is printed in Tooker, 2001).
+Parker also recounted a long day and evening of speech making.
+Morgan patiently sat through the long day, although he could not comprehend a word that was said due to his lack of knowledge of the Iroquois language (the letter is printed in Tooker, 2001).

 There is an added peculiarity to their relationship.